-- Dave Sim appeared in the prose segments of Cerebus both as Viktor Davis and to Cerebus as "Dave," the creator of Cerebus' universe and of Cerebus himself, presenting himself as more powerful than Cerebus himself though not in any way the Real World God, who he did say existed.
+- Dave Sim appeared in the prose segments of Cerebus the Aardvark both as Viktor Davis and to Cerebus as "Dave," the creator of Cerebus' universe and of Cerebus himself, presenting himself as more powerful than Cerebus himself though not in any way the Real World God, who he did say existed.
 Unlike with Grant Morrison, Dave Sim wanted his creation to remember their encounter and made sure that would happen in a particularly cruel way.
 Sim also appeared in person in a later story arc.

 - In the Hellboy story "The Hydra and the Lion", Hellboy encounters a young girl pulling the Hydra's teeth with pliers.
 She claims to be half-lion and roars at him to prove it (waking the Hydra up).
 In the prologue to the story in the collection The Troll-Witch and Other Stories, Mike Mignola writes that the girl is heavily based on his daughter Kate, down to claiming to be half-lion.

 - Brazilian artist Mauricio de Sousa created most characters from Monica's Gang based on his family (all his sons, two based on his brother) or childhood friends - many times with Tuckerization.